 What weapons can get special abilities?

-Not every weapon qualifies.
-According to Destructoid's coverage of Windrose, only Rare-tier and Epic-tier weapons can have special abilities at all.
-Common and Uncommon weapons can be upgraded to improve their base stats, but they will never carry a special ability regardless of how much you invest in them.
+Not all weapons qualify for special abilities.
+Only Rare-tier and Epic-tier weapons can carry them.
+Common and Uncommon weapons can be upgraded to boost base stats, but they'll never gain a special ability no matter how many resources you pour into them.

-Epic-tier weapons are the real prize here.
-Some of them, like the Plague Halberd and the Rapier of Devastation, come with two separate special abilities rather than one.
-That double-ability slot is almost exclusively an Epic-tier privilege, and it makes a meaningful difference in the endgame when enemy difficulty spikes hard.
+Epic-tier weapons offer the best value.
+Weapons like the Plague Halberd and Rapier of Devastation feature two distinct special abilities instead of one.
+That dual-ability configuration is almost entirely exclusive to Epic-tier gear, and it becomes crucial during the endgame when enemy difficulty ramps up significantly.

 Epic weapons hold two abilities